GiovanniZago/Bayesian-Networks/README.md

 In order to select the best possible architecture, we have implemented an interation function that loops through *n>1* possible combinations and select the one with the **best score**.

-The execution time is of $\sim 30\:mins$ and the score is $-2.2\cdot 10^4$.
+The execution time is of $\sim 0.9\: s$ and the score is $-2.25\cdot 10^4$.
 The best architecture found is the one shown in the picture below:

 <div align="center">
     <img src=images/Asia.png width=400 height=400>